-This month, AGMD will be holding its first Chronic Intestinal Pseudo-Obstruction Telephone/Internet Support Group meetings each month.
+AGMD now holds Patient, Gastroparesis, and Chronic Intestinal Pseudo-Obstruction Telephone/Internet Support Group meetings each month.
 The PATIENT group is for all patients suffering from any type of digestive motility disease/disorder.
 We also hold special programs specifically designed for GASTROPARESIS as well as CHRONIC INTESTINAL PSEUDO-OBSTRUCTION for patients and their loved ones.
-It will be a great way to learn, gain support, share questions and concerns and talk about personal experiences living with digestive motility diseases/disorders.
+It is a great way to learn, gain support, share questions and concerns and talk about personal experiences living with digestive motility diseases/disorders.
 View our calendar for upcoming program dates and times.

 We welcome you to participate.